Alfresco/docs-activiti-enterprise/docs/modeling/scripts.md

 # Scripts
 Scripts are used to execute a script as part of a process.
 Process variables can be passed to the script and the results of a script can be sent back to a process instance as process variables.

-Scripts are executed outside of the [runtime bundle](../architecture/application.md#runtime-bundle) by the [script runtime service](../architecture/application.md#script-runtime-service) with the results being returned to the process after execution.
+Scripts are executed as part of the [application runtime bundle](../architecture/application.md#application-runtime-bundle) with the results being returned to the process engine after execution.
 Script design uses the functionality of  [Monaco](https://github.com/Microsoft/monaco-editor) and the [Graal javascript engine](https://github.com/graalvm/graaljs) for execution.

 Scripts can be added to a process definition by using a [script task](../modeling/processes/bpmn/script.md).